 If you’re a roadie with narrower tyres, then look out for HP pumps to make sure your tyres are just right.

 I genuinely believe that there’s not much that you can’t fix if you have enough re-adjustable cable ties and duct tape.
 Cycling UK’s Sam Jones suggests wrapping several metres of tape around your hand-pump, and I’ve known others to wrap it around water bottles and other objects in their luggage.

 The short of it, is that it’s infinitely useful, from making temporary fixes for gashed tyres, patching luggage to temporary bar tape in a pinch – don’t leave home without some!

 Eleanor Jaskowska, a fellow bodge-just-about-anything enthusiast and the mind behind the gravel skills programme called School of Rocks, suggests carrying needle and thread in case you rip a tyre sidewall – especially useful if you’re in the back of beyond and you’re running a tubeless set up.

 Bungees and the bikepacker’s staple of Voile straps are also great additions, and can do wonders beyond just lashing down extra bits of luggage.

-Over time you’ll learn what tools work best for you and your bike, the important thing is once you’ve learned that lesson that you take them with you on your next ride!
+Over time you’ll learn what tools work best for you and your bike; the important thing is that once you’ve learned the lesson, you take it with you on your next ride!